Virendra Dayal: Post-United Nations career

 Dayal returned to India in 1993 and soon was included in the Indian delegation to the Vienna Conference on Human Rights of June 1993 which precipitated the Vienna Declaration and Programme of Action.
-Later that year, he was appointed by the President of India—on the advise of a committee headed by the Prime Minister of India—as a member of the National Human Rights Commission of India (NHRC) for a five-year term; his term was extended by the president for a further of five years in 1998.
+Later that year, he was appointed by the President of India—on the advice of a committee headed by the Prime Minister of India—as a member of the National Human Rights Commission of India (NHRC) for a five-year term; his term was extended by the president for a further of five years in 1998.
 His stint with NHRC allowed him to be a part of committees such as the United Nations Commission on Human Rights, the International Coordinating Committee of National Human Rights Institutions and the Asia Pacific Forum and to attend several international conferences on human rights, which included the World Conference against Racism of 2001, held in Durban, South Africa.
 He also served as a commissioner on the Carnegie Commission on Preventing Deadly Conflict, a UN appointed commission which submitted its final report in 1998.

 In 2004, the Paul Volcker Committee set up by Kofi Annan, then Secretary-General of the United Nations, reported that some Indian politicians were beneficiaries in the Iraq Oil-for-Food Programme, in repose to this, the Government of India set up a machinery with Dayal, as a special envoy, to liaise with the United Nations agencies and probe the alleged involvement of Indian politicians including Natwar Singh, Minister of External Affairs at the time.
 He reportedly submitted four notes of his findings in 2005 and 2006, based on 1,200 pages of documents received from the United Nations, but, the reports were never published as the Supreme Court of India, after protracted litigation, accepted the contention of the Prime Minister's Office that the contents could only be used for investigation of possible violations of law.

 Dayal is currently serving as the chairperson of the scholarship selection committee of Inlaks Shivdasani Foundation, and is the chair of the board of trustees of Rajeshwar Susheela Dayal Charitable Trust.